JsIqbal/Engineering-philosophy/docs-DB/DOCS.md

 9. Record: all attributes about a specific entity
 10. Field: another name for a column
 11. Value: information that we put in to a specific column
-12. Entry: when we enter data. it's also row
+12. Entry: when we enter data.
+It's also row
-13. DBdesign: process of desiging a table to remove anomaly and have data integrity.
+13. DBdesign: process of designing a table to remove anomaly and have data integrity.
-14. schema: a physical drwn out structure of our DB
+14. Schema: a physical drawn out structure of our DB
 15. Normalization: a bunch of steps to follow to help us get the best DB design
-16. Naming conventions: consestincy to name in a certain way.
+16. Naming conventions: consistency to name in a certain way.
-17. keys: something to make anything uniqe in a table
+17. Keys: something to make anything unique in a table

 * physical structure:
     - relation